DONGChuan/Java-BackGammon/README.md

 [BackGammon](https://en.wikipedia.org/wiki/Backgammon) is one of the oldest board games known.
 This project is to realize this game by Java.

 In fact, the original purpose of this project is for courses of my school [Telecom Saint Etienne](https://www.telecom-st-etienne.fr/).
-We are required to make this project during 5-days by a team of four.
+We are required to make this project during 5 days by a team of four.
 This project is a summary of many other courses: Java, Design Patterns, Project Management, etc.

 The main points in this project:
 * Java